Griffon v2: Advancing Multimodal Perception with High-Resolution Scaling and Visual-Language Co-Referring: Introduction

-In summary, our main contributions are: \begin{enumerate} \item We propose a high-resolution multimodal perception model for better local understanding, which inherently supports resolution up to 1K without image division. \item We introduce a visual-language co-referring structure, which broadens the model's scope of application and provide various interaction modes. \item We have conducted experiments on a wide range of localization-related tasks and demonstrated state-of-the-art performance on REC, phrase grounding and REG.
-We quantitatively surpass expert models in object detection task object counting qualitatively. \end{enumerate}
+In summary, our main contributions are: \begin{enumerate} \item We propose a high-resolution multimodal perception model for better local understanding and less global context loss, better suited for challenging tasks such as intensive multi-object detection and counting in complex scenarios. \item We introduce a visual-language co-referring structure, which broadens the model's scope of application and provides various interaction modes. \item We have conducted experiments on a wide range of localization-related tasks and demonstrated state-of-the-art performance on REC, phrase grounding, and REG.
+We surpass expert models in object detection and object counting task quantitatively and qualitatively. \end{enumerate}